wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.0.0 =
+* **Efficiency Improvements**.
+We've redesigned several components of our plugin from scratch.
+Now it's faster and more reliable!
+We've solved most of the compatibility issues our plugin had with some JavaScript libraries and Frameworks (such as, for instance, Google Analytics, Google Tag Manager, or Angular.js).
+* **New Settings Screen**.
+This new version gets rid of some legacy settings and introduces some new ones.
+We've also included a small help icon for each setting, so that you can easily know what they do.

 = 3.4.4 =
 * Dashboard redesign.
 Quick access to your quota!
 * Test your Landing Page easily!
 You now have a specific experiment type for testing your Front Page.
 * Support for the plugin [WP Google Analytics Events](https://wordpress.org/plugins/wp-google-analytics-events/)
-* Added new JS funtion `NelioAB.delay`.
-With this function, one can delay the execution of some JavaScript code (surrounding that code with `NelioAB.delay(function(){` and `}`.
-This prevents JavaScript code from being executed twice (one for the original content and another one for the alternative's).
+* Added new JS funtion <code>NelioAB.delay</code>.
+With this function, one can delay the execution of some JavaScript code (surrounding that code with
+<code>NelioAB.delay( function(){</code> and <code>}</code>.
+This prevents
+JavaScript code from being executed twice (one for the original content and another one for the alternative's).

 = 3.4.3 =